sammysepulveda99/sammysepulveda99/README.md

 - 👋 Hi, I’m @sammysepulveda99
 - 👀 I’m interested in data analysis, especially with economic uses.
 I love econometrics.
-- 🌱 I’m currently learning Python,Mysql (Progress and Alchemy), Excel,Tableau, Social Media Mining, and more.
+- 🌱 I’m currently learning Python, Mysql (Progress and Alchemy), Excel,Tableau, Social Media Mining, and more.
-- 💞️ I’m looking to collaborate on any project willing to find relations, prove a hypothesis and more.
+- 💞️ I’m looking to collaborate on any project willing to find relations and prove a hypothesis which are related to labor, education, economy and finance.
 - 📫 How to reach me -> email: samantha.sepulveda.santos@hotmail.com

 <!---